Python-PyQt/PyQt6-Docs/descriptions/QtCore/QBasicTimer-c.rst

 To use this class, create a :sip:ref:`~PyQt6.QtCore.QBasicTimer`, and call its start() function with a timeout interval and with a pointer to a :sip:ref:`~PyQt6.QtCore.QObject` subclass.
 When the timer times out it will send a timer event to the :sip:ref:`~PyQt6.QtCore.QObject` subclass.
 The timer can be stopped at any time using :sip:ref:`~PyQt6.QtCore.QBasicTimer.stop`. :sip:ref:`~PyQt6.QtCore.QBasicTimer.isActive` returns ``true`` for a timer that is running; i.e. it has been started, has not reached the timeout time, and has not been stopped.
 The timer's ID can be retrieved using :sip:ref:`~PyQt6.QtCore.QBasicTimer.timerId`.

 Objects of this class cannot be copied, but can be moved, so you can maintain a list of basic timers by holding them in container that supports move-only types, e.g. std::vector.

-The Tetrix example uses :sip:ref:`~PyQt6.QtCore.QBasicTimer` to control the rate at which pieces fall.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QTimer`, :sip:ref:`~PyQt6.QtCore.QTimerEvent`, :sip:ref:`~PyQt6.QtCore.QObject.timerEvent`, `Timers <https://doc.qt.io/qt-6/timers.html>`_, `Affine Transformations <https://doc.qt.io/qt-6/qtwidgets-painting-affine-example.html>`_.